For sellers trying to sell Pokemon cards on Whatnot, the timing data points first to Sunday 8 PM-10 PM ET.

 Do these timing windows guarantee more buyers?#

-Is 6 AM-8 AM ET a bad time to sell Pokemon cards?#
+Is Tuesday 6 AM-8 AM ET a bad time to sell Pokemon cards?#

 Are Pokemon title terms a ranking factor?#

-This packet does not support that claim.
+This analysis does not support that claim.

 Final takeaway#